 All authors love their books, but some struggle with the idea of promoting them.
 Sometimes this is because they don’t like the idea of attention or feel self-promotion is arrogant.
-Other times, it’s because they feel confident in their writing ability, but not in their marketing and distribution abilities.
+Other times, it’s because they feel confident in their writing ability, but not in their marketing abilities.
 The truth is that you must build your following if you want to be known as an author.
 Self-promotion is a reality in today’s writing world, and it is neither arrogant nor painful if it is done well.
+Social media can be a good way to start.

 Use Social Media

 One of the best ways to build your following is through social media marketing.
 Many authors hesitate to use social media, because they don’t like it, don’t know how to make themselves known in an arena where everyone has multiple accounts, or simply don’t know what to say.
 However, social media is necessary if you want your following to be more than a handful of people.

 There are many ways authors can make social media work for them.
 First, seek out groups, classes, or conferences that talk about social media for authors.
 Managing social media as an author is different than managing your personal Facebook or Twitter account.
 It takes dedication and finesse.
 For example, it’s recommended that authors update social media accounts two to four times per week, and much of it shouldn’t be strictly self-promotional.
 For every two self-promotional posts you write, you should write five posts that are not about yourself or your books.
-They can, however, concern your platform, other authors’ books that are similar to yours, a local bookstore or library that has helped launched your career, current events, etc. You can and should use anything that will attract readers to your social media page and help build your overall author brand.
+They can, however, concern your platform, other authors’ books that are similar to yours, a local bookstore or library that has helped launch your career, current events, etc. You can and should use anything that will attract readers to your social media page and help build your overall author brand.
 Don’t post things that aren’t in line with who you are as an author and a public presence.

 Know Your Platform